 Episode length: Approx. 30 minutes

-Avatar: The Last Airbender - Guide Review and Note to Parents
+The Naked Brothers Band - Guide Review for Parents

 First and foremost, The Naked Brothers Band is about the friendship and the music.
 The kid band members are very talented, and they show kids at home that it really is possible to live out your dreams.
 Many of the episodes revolve around things like writing songs and making music videos, but the meat of the content centers around the friendships, and of course, the girl-boy relationships.

 As kids do, both the Wolff brothers and other members of the band get into arguments and fights every now and then, but the overall portrayal of both the brothers' relationship and the relationships between band members is positive.
 Nat and Alex have an endearing brotherly bond, and they always end up standing by each other.

 Often, however, the kids' personalities contain quite a bit of attitude, and the boys often exhibit behavior and use language that parents would probably not want their kids to imitate.
 The word "buttface" and some other variations on the word "butt" are very popular on the show, for example.
 Alex places great emphasis on his fashion style, which includes tattoos on his arms.
 The babysitter/tutor, Jesse, also sports several tattoos (in honor of her boyfriends), which can be easily seen thanks to her revealing wardrobe.